 The typical tree of the area is the palm tree since, curiously, the complete and original name of the city is Hyères Les Palmiers.

-Unlike other cities we have talked about, this city is a little quieter in terms of tourism today.
+Unlike other major cities in Provence we have talked about, this city is a little quieter in terms of tourism today.

 In the 19th century, the story was different as Hyères was one of the first tourist destinations in Europe due to its natural spas and water cures.